 bgp.advertise_loopback – when set to

-False, the loopback IP prefix is not advertised in BGP.
+False, the IP prefixes configured on loopback interfaces are not advertised in BGP.
 See also Advanced Global Configuration Parameters.

 bgp.originate – a list of additional prefixes to advertise.
 The advertised prefixes are supported with a static route pointing to Null0.